sbabcoc/Selenium-Foundation/README.md

 **Selenium Foundation** provides a complete set of base classes for building well-factored page models.
 This includes page components and frames. **Selenium Foundation** allows you to focus on modeling your application (instead of managing which window or frame the driver is addressing) by handling all driver targeting for you.
 You'll never see `driver.switchTo(...)` in page model automation built with **Selenium Foundation**, because the framework automatically ensures that the driver is addressing the window or frame associated with each page model method before it's invoked.

+### Support for Frame-Based Components and Shadow-DOM Hierarchies

+**Selenium Foundation** provides base classes for modeling frame-based components and shadow-DOM hierarchies.
+These base classes handle the specific details of interacting with these DOM features through the underlying Selenium API, managing search context and driver targeting for you.
+The implementation of each component is totally dedicated to the functionality of the elements you're modeling - never cluttered with boilerplate code to switch driver focus or traverse into shadow hierarchies.

 ### Landing Page Verification / Model-Directed Navigation

 Page classes can be explicitly associated with web application paths through the **`@PageUrl`** annotation.
 These associations can be declared as either fixed paths or patterns, and these declarations are used by **Selenium Foundation** to verify landing page paths at page transitions.
 You can also perform direct navigation to web application paths associated with page classes through the **`@PageUrl`** annotation.

+### Customizable Transition Error Detection

+In addition to automatic landing page verification, you can register custom [transition error detectors](docs/TransitionErrorDetection.md).

 ### Component Collection Classes